 Whether you take a break to huddle and warm up with your ladies or you go inside for a quick hot drink, take short breaks from being outside to warm up a bit.

 I hope these tips are useful to you when planning your December wedding!
-Thank you the following vendors who are featured in this post:

 Did you find this post useful?
 Fill out the form below to get our free Engagement Session Planning Guide along with lots of tips and tricks for planning your wedding!